phaserjs/phaser/README.md

 Version 2.1.2 - "Whitebridge" - in development

 ### New Features

 ### Updates

+* TypeScript definitions fixes and updates (thanks @clark-stevenson @englercj)

 ### Bug Fixes

+* If Game Objects change their frame, such as with an animated Sprite, and the change goes from a previously trimmed frame to a non-trimmed (full size) one, then the previous trim values were still left active, causing it to glitch (thanks stupot)

 For details about changes made in previous versions of Phaser see the full Change Log at https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md